 6. Use Reflecting Light

-Using a reflector to bounce more light on to your subject can be a huge help in dim situations.
-If you don't own a reflector you can easily make a DIY reflector using white board and some tin foil.
+Using a reflector to bounce more light on your subject can be a huge help in dim situations.
+If you don't own a reflector you can easily make a DIY reflector using a whiteboard and some tin foil.
 You can also try placing yourself near white walls or near reflective objects such as fridges and mirrors.

 7. Avoid Overhead Lighting